jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 should be required at the board level.
 Whether such a rule will close the knowledge gap between CISOs and other board members remains to be seen.
 But many security professionals around the world will be keeping a close eye on it.
 An increased cybersecurity capability in the boardroom benefits all.
-And if existing board members cant fulfil this role, that might mean greater career prospects for security professionals who can.
+And if existing board members can’t fulfil this role, that might mean greater career prospects for security professionals who can.
 CISOs in Brazil (80%), Japan (80%)
 and the UK (74%) are most likely to